Not so big, not so hot

 More recently, researchers have been looking at changes in surface heat that can be a precursor to an eruption.
 Rick Wessels at the Alaska Volcano Observatory (AVO) said that satellite monitoring of thermal activity can be useful in cool climates, where the heat of the thermal features stands out against a cold background.
 “This method works when you have such a good temperature contrast,” Wessels said.
 “It doesn’t work in the tropics, where thermal activity is such a small feature on an already warm background.”

 After the Redoubt eruption, Wessels looked back through satellite data for thermal signals before the eruption.
 “With Redoubt, we were able to see slight hints going on in midwinter, but we didn’t catch it at the time.
 We saw it later, going back through ten months of data,” he said.
-He retrieved data from clear winter nights, which provide the best thermal contrast, from the Advanced Spaceborne Thermal Emission and Reflection Radiometer (ASTER) on NASA’s Terra satellite, distributed by the Land Processes Distributed Active Archive Center (LP DAAC).
+He retrieved data from clear winter nights, which provide the best thermal contrast, from the Advanced Spaceborne Thermal Emission and Reflection Radiometer (ASTER) on NASA’s Terra satellite, distributed by NASA's Land Processes Distributed Active Archive Center (LP DAAC).
 ASTER picked up subtle anomalies in the surface temperature of Redoubt’s crater a few months before the eruption.

 Hot and cold